Jim Duckworth (musician)

 James Duckworth (born January 14, 1957) is an American blues guitarist.
 He was a member of Memphis group Tav Falco's Panther Burns alongside Alex Chilton in the early 1980s.
-He played with Charlie Pickett on the latter's Route 33 album, and was also a member of the Los Angeles punkabilly blues band The Gun Club joining in January 1983.
-He formed the Wallendas in 2006, is currently the lead guitarist for Buffalo Jack & The Parlor Snakes.
+He played on Charlie Pickett's 1986 album, Route 33, and was a member of the Los Angeles punkabilly blues band The Gun Club joining in January 1983.
+He formed the Wallendas in 2006 and is currently the lead guitarist for Buffalo Jack & The Parlor Snakes.
 In between bands, Duckworth did a lot of session work.